 Psychotherapy may not involve utilizing hypnotic states, but when it does, it can be called hypnotherapy.

 There are many applications of hypnosis.
-For example, athletes use hypnotic state to rehearse in their mind that perfect performance before they can achieve it physically, and it helps them to attain the level of performance much faster.
+For example, athletes use hypnotic state to rehearse in their minds that perfect performance before they can achieve it physically, and it helps them to attain the level of performance much faster.
 Another example might be listening to affirmations in a light hypnotic state to accentuate strengths and to shake off negativity.
 Or using self-hypnosis to stay comfortable during a dental appointment.

 From simple self-help applications to demanding a high level of psychological knowledge and psychotherapy skills, attending to deeply buried emotional wounds from the past, hypnotherapy means many different things.

-Hypnosis is a great tool to:
+Hypnosis is an excellent tool to:

 Book your hypnotherapy session with Board Certified Hypnotherapist:Ivona Zager